 The price of the Freedom Phone has also stirred up plenty of controversies.
 Umidigi phones with similar specs sell for between $150-$200, but the Freedom Phone’s price is $500.
-Many feel that this price tag is horribly inflated.
+Many feel that this price tag is inflated.
 The only thing I can say about this is that people will pay what they think it’s worth.
-The iPhone 12 Pro Max is heavily marked up, and many would say it probably shouldn’t cost $1100.
+The iPhone 12 Pro Max is heavily marked up, and many would say it shouldn’t cost $1100.

 Apps Make The World Go ‘Round

-Maybe the biggest mystery of the Freedom Phone is its claim to not being censored and its own App Store with uncensored apps.
+Maybe the biggest mystery of the Freedom Phone is its claim to not be censored and its own App Store with uncensored apps.
 There are many ways to get apps on your Android phone, and there are other alternative app stores to get apps from.
 But most of us in the tech community can agree that it’s far riskier to install apps from such places than the Play Store due to Google somewhat policing its Play Store.

 I would be highly concerned about Freedom Phone’s App Store if there are no rules or approvals for posting apps to this store.
 It seems ripe for bad actors to start posting fake apps that masquerade as popular apps and end up stealing your data or infecting your device with malware.
 The Freedom Phone’s App Store is certainly one of my biggest concerns about this phone.

-As for the phone being built in China, that doesn’t bother me so much, knowing that my iPhone is probably built in the same factories as the Freedom Phone.
-As for the possibility of Umidigi building backdoors into the motherboards and CPUs of these phones, well, that is possible, but no one has shown it to exist.
+As for the phone being built in China, that doesn’t bother me much, knowing that my iPhone is probably built in the same factories as the Freedom Phone.
+As for the possibility of Umidigi building backdoors into the motherboards and CPUs of these phones, that is possible, but no one has shown it to exist.

 The App Store that Freedom Phone is proposing does scare me.
-If the company has no way of policing this store, then it is an excellent platform for bad actors to do what bad actors do.
+If the company has no way of policing this store, it is an excellent platform for bad actors to do what bad actors do.

 Honestly, there are still way too many questions here than we have answers for.
 If I were advising a friend right now, I’d say hold off on this phone until a large swath of tech reviewers can examine it.
-But even that’s truly hard to rely on as many tech reviewers may color their reviews with their ideology.
+But even that’s truly hard to rely on, as many tech reviewers may color their reviews with their ideology.
 There’s no way around it, this phone is 100% political, and you may not get an honest answer from either side.

 I would tell my friend that if they were really concerned about privacy, they should look into a de-Googled phone or consider installing a custom ROM on their own.
 Now, knowing that most will pass on the second option, the first option is viable, and I’d say a better choice than the Freedom Phone at this time.